snuids/nyx/README.md

 ## Using the AWS AMI

-The AMI is availabe in the Paris region.
+The AMI will soon be availabe in the Paris region.

 ## Running the platform locally